kodecocodes/swift-style-guide/README.markdown

 ## Smiley Face

 Smiley faces are a very prominent style feature of the raywenderlich.com site!
 It is very important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.
-The end square bracket is used because it represents the largest smile able to be captured using ASCII art.
-A half-hearted smile is represented if an end parenthesis is used, and thus not preferred.
+The closing square bracket `]` is used because it represents the largest smile able to be captured using ASCII art.
+A closing parenthesis `)` creates a half-hearted smile, and thus is not preferred.

 **Preferred:**
 ```